 Applicants cannot already have a secondary degree (high school or equivalent diploma) or be registered for some other school program.
 It doesn’t matter whether you’ve quit high school recently or that it has been many years since you quit school.
 The HSE exam is for everyone who doesn’t hold a high school diploma.

 Requirements vary by state, but in general, applicants must be 16 years of age or older.
 Test-takers are considered “underage” when they are 16 or 17 years old (in most states), and for these students, extra requirements apply.
 For GED age requirements in your state, check out this post.

 The GED exam is created by the American Council of Education (ACE) in cooperation with PearsonVUE, a major publisher of educational resources.
 The GED and HiSET are state-specific exams, and qualification requirements vary slightly by individual state.

 The HiSET exam is developed by Educational Testing Service (ETS), a nonprofit organization that promotes equity and quality in education for all.
 ETS provides innovative solutions to improve learning and teaching and expand educational opportunities.

 There are states that subsidize GED or HiSET testing.
 In general, these states allow testing only for state residents.
 Most states that do not subsidize HSE testing are not requiring test-takers to be state residents.
-For the situation in your state, check out this page.
+Check here for -> residency requirements in your state.

 States that require test-takers to be residents are Wisconsin, West Virginia, Washington, Texas, South Carolina, Rhode Island, Pennsylvania, Nevada, New York, New Jersey, New Hampshire, Montana, Missouri, Massachusetts, Maryland, Maine, Kentucky, Indiana, Illinois, Delaware, DC, Connecticut, California, and Arkansas.